luttje/gmod-experiment-redux/README.md

 ## Hosting a Server

-For a quick overview check out the [Dev Server Guide](docs/dev-server-guide.md).
+For a quick overview check out the [🏗 Dev Server Guide](docs/dev-server-guide.md).
 This guide will walk you through setting up a dedicated server for development purposes.

 You can find more information on hosting a Garry's Mod server in the [official documentation](https://wiki.facepunch.com/gmod/Downloading_a_Dedicated_Server).